ablazleon/udagram_microservices/README.md

 - Screenshot of Kubernetes cluster of command kubectl describe hpa has autoscaling configured with CPU metrics.

+THese logs are icnluded in the readme.md of the screenshot folder

 Debugging, Monitoring, and Logging

 - [x] ***Use logs to capture metrics for debugging a microservices deployment***: Screenshot of one of the backend API pod logs indicates user activity that is logged when an API call is made.

+THese logs are icnluded in the readme.md of the screenshot folder